Enkizen/c_tools/README.md

 ## a) Set up a way to speed up creation of library functions and objects without switching language
 https://fossil-scm.org/fossil/doc/trunk/src/makeheaders.html
 Auto making .h from .c.
+.h contains all the header (function declarations) for all the executable .a later.

 1)Map Function